JacquesGrobler/udacity-data-engineering/Covid-19 Project/README.md

 7: Ensure that the correct bucket name is entered in all paramters in the DAG (Lines 44, 68, 81, 94, 107, 120, 133, 146).

-8: (Optional), if you indend to download the Kaggle data to a different path then that needs to be specified in lines 37 and 43.
+8: (Optional), if you intend to download the Kaggle data to a different path then that needs to be specified in lines 37 and 43.

 9: Run the dag.